Skip to main content

 • the host may already appear in blocked_domains

-• you may be changing the wrong lane, such as outbound_http when the built-in browser is the real caller
+• you may be changing the wrong lane, such as outbound_http when the built-in browse tool is the real caller

 npm install -g agent-browser && agent-browser install